Anti-Discrimination and Harassment

 - Discrimination and harassment are extremely distressing, offensive, humiliating and/or threatening and create an uncomfortable and unpleasant environment.

-- Jensen’s Tennis is committed to providing an inclusive sporting environment for pregnant women involved in its activities.
-Jensen’s Tennis expects everyone bound by this policy to treat pregnant women with dignity and respect and to remove any unreasonable barriers to participation in our sport that disadvantage them.
+- City Community Tennis is committed to providing an inclusive sporting environment for pregnant women involved in its activities.
+City Community Tennis expects everyone bound by this policy to treat pregnant women with dignity and respect and to remove any unreasonable barriers to participation in our sport that disadvantage them.

 - While many sporting activities are safe for pregnant women to participate in, there may be particular risks that apply to some women during pregnancy.
 Those risks will depend on the nature of the particular sporting activity and the particular pregnant woman’s circumstances.